dracula/minecraft/README.md

 ![Screenshot](./screenshot.png)

-## Notice

-Version 2 is not yet stable, so expect problems when using.
-If you have any suggestions, feel free to open an issue on it.

 ## Install

-Note: This version of the theme comes in multiple files for different GUI scales.
-Pick the one you play on the most for the best experience!
+**GUI scale is important!** This pack comes in multiple variations for different GUI sizes, so pick the one you play with for the best experience!

 #### Find your resourcepacks folder